tekumara/notes/python-install.md

 ## Dist packages

 deadsnake/deb python packages contain a [modified version of site.py](https://github.com/deadsnakes/python3.7/blob/4dc651768517acccad5f5081fff2de3e4d5900cd/debian/patches/distutils-install-layout.diff#L243) which uses the dist-packages rather than site-packages subdirectory.
-This means _/usr/lib/python3/dist-packages_ appears on PYTHONPATH.
-Any `python3-*` deb packages will install into _/usr/lib/python3/dist-packages_.
+This means _/usr/lib/python3/dist-packages_ appears on `sys.path`. _python3-*_ deb packages will be installed into _/usr/lib/python3/dist-packages_.

-Any python installations with a prefix other than _/usr_ will be isolated from this distribution installed packages, eg: installations in _/usr/local_ or virtualenvs.
+Any python installations with a prefix other than _/usr_ will be isolated from distribution installed packages, eg: installations in _/usr/local_ or virtualenvs.

 ## Python builds